 Even after months of use, Active Junky testers continued to be impressed by the MSR WindBurner.
 In a world primarily dominated by Jetboil, MSR applied their expertise and experience to create this integrated canister stove system.

-Pros: Aptly named, the WindBurner setup boils water regardless of surround gusts as the pot nestles snuggly into the heating element.
+Pros: Aptly named, the WindBurner setup boils water regardless of surrounding gusts as the pot nestles snuggly into the heating element.
 The nesting design makes for compact transportation without taking up too much space in your bag.
 The pot speedily heats up (4.5 minute 1-liter boil time), but the coozy protects from burned hands.

 Cons: While WindBurner stood up to wind, it was less effective in cold weather, with flames killed when temps dropped below freezing.
 The stove setup also weighs more than a simple stove, and an integrated systems means you can’t simply leave out parts to cut weight.